 Welcome To Bloodthorn Press

 Welcome to Bloodthorn Press, an independent game publisher.
-Our games are primarily written and designed by myself, Jesse Burneko, and feature the illustration, layout and graphic design work of my wife, Gretchen Burneko.
 Some people quibble over definitions but I consider these to be role-playing games or story telling games, if you prefer.
 They all involve people sitting around a table verbally creating a shared narrative.

 Aesthetics: Most of the games run toward dark themes, gothic sensibilities and sometimes disturbing subject matters.
 However, I strive to reach beyond just being cool, hip or “edgy”.
 I believe that the exploration of dark subject matters can bring us closer together as people, if we’re willing to be a little vulnerable with one another.